limath91/al-folio/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Welcome!
+I am Dong Gyu Lim.
+(DG is my first name.)

+I am on job market now.
+(In May 2023, I am expecting to graduate and receive my PhD.)

-This page is still under construction.
+This page is under construction.

 If your background is white/black and you prefer a darker/brighter theme, click the crescent/sun icon in the menu.